adspiceprospice/codebase_extractor/README.md

 # Codebase Extractor

-A powerful Python tool to extract and combine code from an entire codebase into a single text file.
-Perfect for code reviews, documentation, analyzing project structure, or creating a comprehensive view of your project.
+A simple Python tool to extract and combine code from an entire codebase into a single text file for using with LLM's.

 ## Features